NoX-Scripts-and-Things/fivem-nox-public/README.md

-# 😇 PRIVATE 😇 - FiveM Scaffolding when creating NoX scripts 😇
+# 😇 PRIVATE 😇

+## FiveM scaffolding when creating nox scripts 😇

 This is a public repository to allow anyone to access to the private repositories to easily create a nox script from scratch